 Menopause is a natural part of the aging process, but it can also be incredibly disruptive for some women.
-At Antheia Gynecology in East Windsor and Freehold, New Jersey, menopause is an area of specialty for the female-led team, which includes Dr. Helen Simigiannis with certification as a menopause practitioner from the North American Menopause Society.
+At Antheia Gynecology in East Windsor, New Jersey, menopause is an area of specialty for the female-led team, which includes Dr. Helen Simigiannis with certification as a menopause practitioner from the North American Menopause Society.
 Don’t live with uncomfortable symptoms, such as vaginal dryness, painful intercourse and hot flashes, when there are treatments that can help.
 Call the office today to book a visit or use the online scheduling tool.

 Menopause is a natural transition out of your reproductive years.
 The technical start of menopause is the point at which a full year has passed since your last period.
 Many women, however, begin to notice symptoms years before this point.